squaretalent/radiant-images-extension/README.md

 > People need to be able to look at the model and instantly know what it's doing, being able to do so means they can easily extend it

+### Flexible

+> Images works with the local filesystem or S3 cloud storage.

 ### Easily Extendable

 > Images is a base for things like galleries and shop, where they don't need additional assets